Curb Racing: Car No. 96 history

+Car No. 96 results

 Car No. 43 history

 In 1998, the No. 96 team switched to No. 43, which Curb had run in Cup with Richard Petty, and became known as the Curb Agajanian Performance Group.
 The No. 43 began the 1998 season unsponsored with Stevie Reeves driving a mix of Fords and Chevrolets.
 The team entered 4 of the first 10 races, with Reeves making all four.
 However the car had two mechanical failures and Reeves did not finish better than 30th.
 Brad Noffsinger took over at Charlotte.
 Noffsinger had previously driven for Curb in the Cup series; he entered six races and made five, however the No. 43 suffered three mechanical failures.
 Noffsinger was replaced by Kevin Grubb at Gateway, however Grubb crashed out of the race and was fired.
 Future seven-time NASCAR Sprint Cup champion Jimmie Johnson drove the season finale at Homestead.
 The No. 43 entered 12 races in 1998, all of them without a sponsor, qualifying for 11 and posting a best finish of 27th at the Dover spring race.

 In 1999, the team returned to full-time.
 Shane Hall was hired to drive and Central Tractor signed on to sponsor the full season.
 The No. 43 began running Chevrolets full-time.
 Hall had a DNQ at the season opener at Daytona, had a fourth-place finish at Myrtle Beach Speedway, and finished 24th in points, but had 6 additional DNQs.
 Central Tractor left following the season.

 Rookie Jay Sauter replaced Hall in 2000.
 Sponsorship of the No. 43 Chevrolet was taken over by Quality Farm & Country.
 Sauter nabbed eight top-tens and finished seventeenth in points, despite missing the spring Las Vegas race.
 The team's best finish was 4th at the season opener at Daytona.
 Sauter and Quality Farm returned in 2001.
 Sauter finished 3rd at Texas, grabbed a pole at Kentucky Speedway, scored seven top-10s, and finished nineteenth in points.
 However Sauter was fired after Memphis with three races to go in the season, as Morton Salt took over as sponsor and Ron Hornaday finished out the season.
 Hornaday would grab a top-5 at Phoenix.

 In 2002, the team lost both Quality Farm and Morton sponsorship and cut back to a limited schedule, attempting four races late in the season with Hermie Sadler driving.
 The No. 43 Chevy had sponsorship from TNA for two of the races.
 Sadler made three of the four races (including both with sponsorship), but the No. 43 did not finish better than 29th.